helmuttheis/hmsauth/README.md

 # Installation
 You can install the package with NuGet.
-Ths package does not contain the dependencies, that means you have to install them.
+The package does not contain the dependencies, that means you have to install them.
 You need the followiong packages:
-	Newtonsoft.JSON
+	* Newtonsoft.JSON
-	PCLCrypt
+	* PCLCrypt

 # Usage
 ## Console application

 Create a console application

 	set .NET Framework to 4.5

 	NuGet:

 	add Newtonsoft.JSON

 	add PCLCrypt

 	add HMSAuth

 ```C#
 	 static void Main(string[] args)